Gentex Corporation (GNTX) upgraded Issued by Wall Street Gurus

 GNTX’s Market Performance

-GNTX stocks went up by 2.15% for the week, with a monthly drop of -2.03% and a quarterly performance of 0.67%, while its annual performance rate touched -1.60%.
-The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 1.99% for Gentex Corporation.
-The simple moving average for the period of the last 20 days is -0.46% for GNTX stocks with a simple moving average of 1.07% for the last 200 days.
+GNTX stocks went down by -0.83% for the week, with a monthly drop of -3.43% and a quarterly performance of -2.84%, while its annual performance rate touched -5.09%.
+The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 2.27% for Gentex Corporation.
+The simple moving average for the period of the last 20 days is -2.70% for GNTX stocks with a simple moving average of -1.55% for the last 200 days.

 Analysts’ Opinion of GNTX